 When I play a singing bowl in my hand I perch it on my finger tips.
 This gives me good control of the singing bowl with the least amount of contact.
 This is especially important with smaller singing bowls, you can get away with holding a heavy big bowl in the palm of your hand.
 When I test singing bowls I always play them in my hand so I can bring it close to me to hear and can also feel the vibration for cracks.
 When I play singing bowls I prefer to have them down somewhere because the sound tends to outlast my patience for holding them.
 For multiple singing bowls a playing surface is a must.

 Over the years my preferred surface for playing singing bowls has been carpets, especially thin dense ones like Orientals.
 They are thick enough to insulate and provide good friction to keep bowls in place while minimizing the dampening of sound.
 You can buy some very pretty cushions to cradle your singing bowls.
-My experience with cushions is that no matter how you do them they touch not only the bottom but the sides of bowls and dampen sound prematurely.
+My experience with cushions is that no matter how you do them they touch not only the bottom but the sides of bowls and can dampen sound prematurely.

 In addition to the ancient art of metallurgy the ancient art of carpet weaving is native to the Himalayas.
 I had the idea that ancient singing bowls deserve an ancient ringing surface so I have acquired old carpets and had them cut into pieces and edged.
 The edging was quite a task, it ended up taking weeks to finish since even the smallest carpet piece required hundreds of hand stitches.
 The finished product makes a fine and culturally appropriate surface for a singing bowl.